adaltas/node-shell/doc/content/api/route.md

 * `argv`
   The CLI arguments, either passed to the `route` method or obtained from `process.argv`.
 * `params`
-  The parameters object derived from `argv`, will change form between flatten and extended mode.
+  The object derived from `argv`, will change form between flatten and extended mode.
 * `config`
   The configuration object used to initialise the parameters instance.